superfly-css/superfly-css-pli/README.md

 | target/test/js   | Built test Javascript                                     |
 | target/test/html | Built test html                                           |

+## Extension

 More directories can easily be added, and will naturally fit with the build methodology.
-Examples:
+For example:

 | Directory            | Summary        |
 |:---------------------|:---------------|